Simacoder/pdsnd_github/README.md

 Created on Fri Mar 13 03:12:51 2020

+By Simanga Mchunu
 Bikeshare

 ### Project Description
  This is part of Udacity Data science Python foundation course that uses knowledge of Python's modules- Pandas and Numpy, to make sense of the bike sharing data provided, and answer relevant questions about it.